Treats skin cancer (melanoma).

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have adrenal gland problems, an autoimmune disease (such as Crohn disease, lupus, or sarcoidosis), eye or vision problems, kidney disease, liver disease, lung disease (such as pneumonitis), myasthenia gravis, peripheral neuropathy (nerve problem), pituitary gland problems, stomach or bowel problems (such as colitis), or thyroid gland problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have adrenal gland problems, pituitary gland problems, thyroid problems, an autoimmune disease (such as Crohn disease, lupus, or sarcoidosis), kidney disease, liver disease, or stomach or bowel problems (such as colitis).

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blurred vision, difficulty reading, eye pain, or other vision changes